Universal Graph Transformer Self-Attention Networks: Introduction

-Recently, graph neural networks (GNNs) become an essential strand, forming the third direction to learn low-dimensional continuous representations for nodes and graphs \citep{scarselli2009graph,hamilton2017representation,zhou2018graph,wu2019comprehensive,zhang2020network,NGUYEN2021Thesis}.
-In general, GNNs use an aggregation function to update the vector representation of each node by transforming and aggregating the vector representations of its neighbours \citep{kipf2017semi,hamilton2017inductive,velickovic2018graph}.
-Then GNNs apply a graph-level pooling function (i.e., a readout operation such as simple sum pooling) to obtain graph embeddings \citep{Gilmer2017,zhang2018end,Ying2018diffpool,verma2018graph,xu2019powerful}.
-GNN-based approaches provide faster and practical training, higher accuracy, and state-of-the-art results on benchmark datasets for downstream tasks such as graph classification \citep{kipf2017semi,xu2019powerful}.

-To further improve the classification performance, it is worth developing an advanced {aggregation} function for GNNs to better update representations of nodes from their neighbours.
-Nowadays, there are novel applications of the transformer self-attention network \citep{vaswani2017attention} recognized, published, and used successfully in research domains such as computer vision, image processing, and natural language processing.
-Hence we consider the use of the transformer to a new domain such as GNNs as a novelty.
-Inspired by this self-attention network, we present UGformer, an effective GNN model, which induces an advanced aggregation function leveraging a self-attention mechanism \citep{vaswani2017attention} followed by a recurrent transition, to update the vector representations of nodes from their neighbors.
-In particular, our UGformer is different from related work as follows:
+Recently, graph neural networks (GNNs) become an essential strand, forming the third direction to learn low-dimensional continuous representations for nodes and graphs \citep{scarselli2009graph,hamilton2017representation,wu2019comprehensive}.
+In general, GNNs use an aggregation function to update the vector representation of each node by transforming and aggregating the vector representations of its neighbours \citep{kipf2017semi,hamilton2017inductive,velickovic2018graph,Nguyen2020QGNN}.
+Then GNNs apply a graph-level readout function such as simple sum pooling to obtain graph embeddings \citep{Gilmer2017,zhang2018end,Ying2018diffpool,verma2018graph,xu2019powerful}.
+GNN-based approaches provide faster and practical training and state-of-the-art results on benchmark datasets for downstream tasks such as node classification \citep{kipf2017semi}, graph classification \citep{xu2019powerful}, knowledge graph completion \citep{Nguyen2022NoGE}, vulnerability detection \citep{Nguyen2021regvd}, and text classification \citep{yao2019graph}.
+To further improve the performance, it is worth developing advanced GNNs to better update vector representations of nodes from their neighbours.
+Currently, there are novel applications of the transformer \citep{vaswani2017attention} recognized, published, and used successfully in natural language processing.
+Inspired by this fact, we consider the use of the transformer to a new domain such as GNNs as a novelty and present UGformer, a transformer-based GNN model, to learn graph representations.
+Our main contributions in this paper are as follows:

-$\bullet$ The concurrent work -- Hyper-{SAGNN} \citep{zhang2020hypersagnn} -- utilizes the transformer self-attention network for hypergraphs that have diverse and different structures, hence requiring a different model architecture.
-Besides, the {later} work, Graph-BERT \citep{zhang2020graph}, is an extension of our UGformer for semi-supervised node classification.

-$\bullet$ Graph Attention Network (GAT) \citep{velickovic2018graph} borrows the standard attention technique from \citep{bahdanau2014neural} in using a single-layer feedforward neural network parametrized by a weight vector and then applying the non-linearity function followed by the $\mathsf{softmax}$ to compute the importance weights of neighbors of a given node.
-Note that our graph transformer UGformer adopts a scaled dot-product self-attention mechanism which is more robust and efficient than the attention technique used in GAT.